Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 The Road Less Travelled

-The Stream, Plantation, Dense rain forests and the Peak trail .
-There is a Leech trail too, that I and Aarshia skipped, for obvious reasons, which you will discover as you scroll down.
+The Stream trail, Plantation trail, Dense rain forests and the Peak trail .
+There is a Leech trail too, that Aarshia and I skipped, for obvious reasons, and one that you will discover as you read on.

 The Dense Rainforest Walk